dbookstaber/tax_tracker/README.md

 - **Detailed Reporting**: Generates both summaries and details of tax lot activity and cashflows.
 - **Compliance with IRS Rules**: Implements tax rules as described in [IRS Publication 550 (2024)](https://www.irs.gov/publications/p550).

+## Limitations

+- This is done to the best of our ability to understand/interpret [IRS Publication 550](https://www.irs.gov/pub/irs-pdf/p550.pdf).
+- This does not handle accounting of derivatives or other assets with special tax treatment.
+- This does not look for, or account for, "substantially identical" assets.
+If you enter trades for asset `XYZ`, and also for `XYZ.B`, it treats them as separate even if the IRS might consider them "substantially identical."

 ## Installation

 Clone the repository to your local machine: